samcrow/canadensis/README.md

 * The design is not the best.
 * The amount of dynamic memory allocation can be reduced.
-* No automatic generation of code from data structure description language (currently, all Rust data types and serialization/deserialization code must be hand-written.
+* No automatic generation of code from data structure description language (currently, all Rust data types and serialization/deserialization code must be hand-written)

 ## Principles